What are Number Bonds? Easy Guide for Parents and Teachers

 10 + 0 = 10

 Kids get a better sense of numbers when they learn number bonds.
-Studies on early math education show that students who learn number bonds in the early years can solve mental math problems up to 40% faster than students who only count on their fingers.
+Studies on early math education show that students who learn number bonds in the early years (ages 5-7 years) can solve mental maths problems up to 40% faster than students who only count on their fingers.
 This is why a lot of schools teach number bonds to 5, number bonds to 10 games, and number bonds to 20 before making the complex maths practices.

 A Real-Life Classroom Example:

 They see that if they take one ball away from one hand, they still have two balls in the other hand.
-This hands-on bonds practice is more than anything and this is very effective way of teaching number bonds.
+This hands-on bonds practice is more than anything, and this is a very effective way of teaching number bonds.

-To make things more clear, here is the learning process of every child;
+To make things clearer, here is the learning process of every child;

-You might wonder why teachers spend so much time on teaching this one single topic instead of moving into regular addition, subtraction, and multiplication chapters.
+You might wonder why teachers spend so much time on teaching this one single topic instead of moving straight into regular addition, subtraction, or specific multiplication facts like the 4 times table.
 Actually, teaching number bonds helps children understand how numbers work together.

 According to UK educational researchers, once children successfully learn their basic pairs up to 10, they can easily apply this exact same number pattern to solve number bounds to 20, 100, and even complex decimal numbers.